 Thank you, Argo® Corn Starch, for sponsoring this post!
 All opinions are always 100% my own.

-Orange and Pecans Sweet Potato Casserole – Delicious chunks of sweet potatoes baked in a luscious orange sauce, and topped with creamy marshmallows and crunchy pecans.
-Just in time for Thanksgiving!
+This Orange and Pecans Sweet Potato Casserole recipe is perfect for Thanksgiving!
+An easy Thanksgiving side dish full of delicious sweet potato chunks baked in a luscious orange sauce, then topped with creamy marshmallows and crunchy pecans.
+A must have on your holiday table!

 Hi Ya, friends!
 I think you might be staring at your next favorite Thanksgiving side dish!!!